hellmarbecker/blog/_drafts/druid-sneak-peek-graphical-data-exploration.markdown

 ## Bar chart

-The bar chart displays one bar column (dimension) and one metric, It is possible to sort by another metric than the one displayed.
+The bar chart displays one bar column (dimension) and one metric, It is possible to sort by a metric other than the one displayed.

 ![Screenshort of bar chart]()